NodeMixaholic/ReviPlusPlus/README.md

 ## Disclaimer

 Currently, the AME Playbook wizard detects the playbook as malicious.
 Feel free to look inside this playbook.
-After all, dont verify, trust.
+After all, dont trust, verify.
 The password is "malte".